Home Farming Arboriculture

 Enhancing property values: Properly cared-for trees can enhance the aesthetic appeal and value of a property.
 In fact, studies have found that well-maintained trees can increase the value of a property by as much as 20%.

-While arboriculture can have many benefits, there are also some potential disadvantages to consider.
-Some of the potential disadvantages of arboriculture include:
+While it can have many benefits, there are also some potential disadvantages to consider.
+Some of the potential disadvantages include:

 Cost: Tree care and management can be expensive, particularly if a tree is large or has significant problems that require specialized treatment.
 This can be a burden for homeowners or businesses that are responsible for the care of trees on their property.